Home Events Faculty Certificates Courses Newsletter Related Links

 AMNON RAZ-KRAKOTZKIN (History, Ben-Gurion University of the Negev)

 Amnon Raz-Krakotzkin is Senior Lecturer in History at Ben-Gurion University.
 Raz-Krakotzkin has written and lectured widely on various topics of Jewish history: the history of Zionism; the Holocaust; issues of nationalism and the Palestinian-Israeli conflict.
-His most recent book, The Censor, the Editor and the Text (Penn, 2007), examines the impact of Catholic censorship on the publication and dissemination of Hebrew literature in the early modern period. he is currently a fellow at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania.
+His most recent book, The Censor, the Editor and the Text (Penn, 2007), examines the impact of Catholic censorship on the publication and dissemination of Hebrew literature in the early modern period.
+He is currently a fellow at the Katz Center for Advanced Judaic Studies at the University of Pennsylvania.

 Friday, April 16, 3:00